 The fight is quite straightforward once you get used to it.
 He has a laser attack which is semi-blockable, best to blink to his backside when he prepares for it (you will know once his laser ‘pods’ line up in front of him).
 The other killer move is a jab type move which you can block and parry, make sure you take advantage of that.
 Otherwise the rest of his moves are typical tail swipes and stomps.

 Reward: Zwill Crossblades (Daggers) – Higher attack when HP is full.
-One of the, if not THE best weapon.
+One of, if not, THE best weapon.
 The attack speed makes this weapon extremely powerful.

-I hope your legend gets born soon, as rushing Zwill Crossblases makes a huge difference!
-Like us on Facebook for more on FFXV!
+I hope your legend gets born soon, as rushing Zwill Crossblades makes a huge difference!